-

 New Jersey native Pellegrino Matarazzo is making history at Real Sociedad

-Pellegrino Matarazzo has become the first American to lead a team from Europe's top-five leagues to a major cup final after reaching the showpiece of the Copa del Rey with Real Sociedad.
+Pellegrino Matarazzo has become the first American to win a major trophy with a team from Europe's top-five leagues after guiding Real Sociedad to a historic victory over Atletico Madrid in the Copa del Rey.

 The Wayne, New Jersey native has been in charge of the LaLiga club since early January, when he replaced Sergio Francisco.
-The latter had struggled to make the step up from Real Sociedad's reserves to the first team after a tumultuous summer.
+The latter had struggled to make the step up from the reserves to the first team after a tumultuous summer.

 The Basque side endured an unusual amount of upheaval last year, when they not only lost superstar midfielder Martin Zubimendi to Arsenal but also long-serving head coach Imanol Alguacil and sporting director Roberto Olabe.